numenta/nupic.core-legacy/README.md

 ## Simple Build On Windows (MS Visual Studio 2017)

 After downloading the repository, do the following:

- * CD to top of repository.
+ * CD to the top of repository.
- * Double click startupMSVC.bat  -- This will setup the build and create the solution file (.sln).
+ * Double click on startupMSVC.bat
- * Double click build/scripts/htm.cpp.sln -- This starts up Visual Studio
+    - This will setup the build, create the solution file (build/scripts/htm.cpp.sln), and start MS Visual Studio.
  * Select `Release` or `Debug` as the Solution Configuration.
 Solution Platform must remain at x64.
- * Build everything.  -- This will build the C++ library.
+ * Build everything.
+This will build the C++ library.
  * In the solution explorer window, right Click on 'unit_tests' and select `Set as StartUp Project` so debugger will run unit tests.
  * If you also want the Python extension library; in a command prompt, cd to root of repository and run `python setup.py install --user --prefix=`.